M66B/FairEmail/FAQ.md

 to match the username of an email address (the part before the @ sign).

-Note that the domain name (the parts after the @ sign) always needs to be equal to the domain name of the identity.
+Note that the domain name (the parts after the @ sign) always needs to be equal to the domain name of the identity. if you specify the domain part in your expression, the pattern has to match the domain part of the identity, otherwise, the matching will always fail (except for the address of the identity itself).

 If you like to match the special purpose email addresses abc@example.com and xyx@example.com and like to have a fallback email address main@example.com as well, you could do something like this: